 Inheritance laws in Spain and succession rules

 Spanish law specifies how you may dispose of your estate.
 However, these rules vary depending on where you are living.
-While Spanish inheritance law derives from the country’s Civil Code, regional regulations enacted by the autonomous communities mean that similar estates in different parts of the country are treated very differently when it comes to laws concerning inheritance tax in Spain.
-Catalonia, Aragon, Galicia, the Balearic Islands, the Basque Country, and Navarra have their own succession rules.
+While Spanish inheritance law derives from the country’s civil code, regional regulations enacted by the autonomous communities mean that similar estates in different parts of the country are treated very differently when it comes to laws concerning inheritance tax in Spain.
+Catalonia, Aragon, Galicia, the Balearic Islands, the Basque Country, and Navarre have their own succession rules.

 Where no regional regulations exist, the Spanish Civil Code applies.
 This guide looks at these nationwide rules.

 There are several rules concerning the disposal of your estate in Spain.
 If your estate is dealt with under Spanish inheritance law, forced heirship rules apply (the Law of Obligatory Heirs in Spain).
 This means there are restrictions on how you distribute your estate, as a certain percentage needs to be set aside for close relatives.
 Again, these vary considerably from region to region.

 Overall, the nationwide Law of Obligatory Heirs states that if the deceased was married at the time of death, the spouse keeps 50% of all jointly-owned property.
 The remaining 50% goes towards the estate.
 The division of the estate is into three equal portions:

 - One third equally between any surviving children.

 - The second one-third for surviving children but the deceased can distribute equally or unequally according to instructions in a will.
 The surviving spouse retains a life interest (usufruct) in this part of the estate and the children do not inherit until the spouse dies.